Best Broadheads For Deer Hunting 2023 (Fixed Blade & Mechanical) With Reviews

 List Of The Best Mechanical Broadheads For Deer

-Best Mechanical Broadheads For Deer Reviews
+Best Mechanical Broadheads For Deer: Reviews And Recommendations

-Best Penetrating Mechanical Broadheads - RAGE Hypodermic NC Expandable Broadheads
+Best Penetrating: RAGE Hypodermic NC

-RAGE gave this mechanical broadhead a cool name that it definitely deserves: Hypodermic NC.
+RAGE gave this broadhead a cool name that it definitely deserves: Hypodermic NC.
 The tip is truly like a needle, and with the two blades retracted, you end up with a broadhead that shoots more or less like a field point.
 Nevertheless, on impact you get a huge 2.3-inch cutting diameter to increase your chances of a lethal shot and leave better blood trails.

 However, we’d classify this broadhead as “fragile.”
 It’s fast, aerodynamic and accurate, but the blades and mechanisms are so delicate that they break easily, making the Hypodermic basically a one-use broadhead.